 Healthy Futures program provides women and families with:

 - Support from a registered nurse during pregnancy and throughout the first six months of your child’s life.

 - After baby is born, a registered nurse can visit participants in their home to answer questions and connect participants with community resources.

 - Participants will receive periodic newsletters in the mail with information on immunizations, safety, nutrition, and other issues affecting pregnancy and child development up to age 5.

 Healthy Futures is available through a partnership of local health care providers, health departments, and Munson Medical Center.

-Healthy Families will share child growth and development information and activities with you, along with personalized, family-focused support in the comfort and convenience of your home.
+Healthy Families America will share child growth and development information and activities with you, along with personalized, family-focused support in the comfort and convenience of your home.
 Your family support coach can share information on the resources available in your community.

 - Will service families from prenatal time to the child’s 4th Birthday.